ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 - For standard HA nodes, which are not offsite, the failover is managed for you by IBM.
 IBM monitors the health of your server, failover, and failing back as needed, including rolling updates and scaling to keep uptime as high as possible.

-- For Geo-Replicated Disaster Recovery (HADR), you must manually fail over by using **Manage Disaster Recovery** in the console.
+- For Geo-Replicated Disaster Recovery (HADR), you must manually failover by using **Manage Disaster Recovery** in the console.

 Import data: